-We saw from verse 1 last week that Paul is a bond-servant of Christ Jesus, that is, he was bought and is owned and ruled by Christ.
+We saw from verse 1 last week that Paul is a bondservant of Christ Jesus, that is, he was bought and is owned and ruled by Christ.
 He lives to please Christ.
 And, lest we get the wrong idea of Christ somehow being dependent on Paul’s initiative and Paul’s slave labor, we should notice in Romans 15:18 that Paul depends on Christ for all that Paul himself does in the service of Christ: “I will not presume to speak of anything except what Christ has accomplished through me, resulting in the obedience of the Gentiles by word and deed.”

 Then we saw God’s sovereign, all-planning hand in the next phrase, “set apart for the gospel of God.”
 God set Paul apart before he was born, Galatians 1:15 says.
 God is so jealous for the arrival and revelation of his gospel that he leaves nothing to chance.
 Now today we look at this term, “the gospel of God” (Romans 1:1) and how Paul unpacks it in verses 2–4.

 The first thing Paul says about it is exactly in line with what we just saw: that God is jealous to show that the gospel was planned long before it happened.
-Verse 2: ". . .
-[Paul was] set apart for the gospel of God, which He [God] promised beforehand through His prophets in the holy Scriptures.”
+Verse 2: Paul was “set apart for the gospel of God, which He [God] promised beforehand through His prophets in the holy Scriptures.”
 Consider these three things from verse 2.

-1) The gospel of God is the fulfillment of Old Testament promises.
+1. The gospel of God is the fulfillment of Old Testament promises.

 It is not a new religion.
 It is the fulfillment of an old religion.
 The God of the Old Testament is the God of the New Testament.
 What he was preparing and promising then, he fulfilled in the coming of Jesus.

-2) God keeps his promises.
+2. God keeps his promises.

 Hundreds of years go by.
 The Jews wonder if the Messiah will ever come.
 They go through horrendous suffering.
 Then God acts and the promise is fulfilled.
 This means that God can be trusted.
 It may look as if he has forgotten his promises.
 But he does not forget.
 So verse 2 is not only a statement about the content of the gospel, but is also a reason for believing it.
-If we can see that God promised Christ centuries before he came and that in many details he fulfils these promises, our faith is strengthened.
+If we can see that God promised Christ centuries before he came, and that in many details he fulfils these promises, our faith is strengthened.

-3) These are holy, inspired writings we should reverence and believe.
+3. These are holy, inspired writings we should reverence and believe.

-Why are they holy — set apart from all other writings and one of a kind and precious?
+Why are they holy — set apart from all other writings, and one of a kind, and precious?
 Because it is God who speaks in them.
 Read the verse carefully: He [God] promised beforehand through His prophets in the holy Scriptures.”
 God promised in the Scriptures.
 God is speaking in the Scriptures.
 That is what makes them holy.
 This is Paul’s understanding of Scripture and should be ours.
 If you have ever wondered why our Bibles say “Holy Bible” on the front, Romans 1:2 is the answer.

 This is why preaching is so serious in our life together.
 We believe that Paul’s letter to the Romans is the word of God, not merely the word of man.
 The gospel was promised in holy writings inspired by God; and the gospel is unfolded and preserved for us in holy writings inspired by God.
 This is what we believe, and it makes a huge difference in the way we view truth and doctrine and preaching and worship and everything else in the world.

-1) The Son of God existed before he became a human being.
+1. The Son of God existed before he became a human being.

-Look at Romans 8:3, "For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh.”
+Look at Romans 8:3: “For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh.”
 God sent him to take on human flesh.
 So the Son existed as the Son of God before he became a man.
 This means that Christ is and was the Son of God in a way utterly unique — not the same way we are sons of God (Romans 8:14, 19).

-2) Christ is himself God.
+2. Christ is himself God.

-In Romans 9:5, referring to the privileges of Israel, Paul says, ". . . whose are the fathers, and from whom [that is, Israel] is the Christ according to the flesh, who is over all, God blessed forever.
+In Romans 9:5, referring to the privileges of Israel, Paul says, “whose are the fathers, and from whom [that is, Israel] is the Christ according to the flesh, who is over all, God blessed forever.
 Amen.”
 And in Colossians 2:9 Paul says, “In Christ all the fullness of the Deity lives in bodily form.”
 So when Paul says that the gospel of God concerns his Son, he means that it has to do with the divine, pre-existent Son.
 The gospel of God is not about God arranging human affairs in a better way.
 It is about God penetrating human affairs from outside in the person of his Son who is the perfect image of the Father and is himself God.

 So Paul puts a huge weight on the “gospel of God” by saying, first, that it is promised — planned — by God long before it happened, and, second, that it concerns his divine Son.
 The sovereign Creator of the universe, has planned good things for the world, and at the center of this plan is his Son.